-Colorado Law Enforcement Training Manual on Domestic Violence Colorado Peace Officers Handbook Colorado Revised Statutes, Title 24, Article 4.1 Understanding Community Policing: A Framework for Action
+Colorado Peace Officers Handbook Colorado Revised Statutes, Title 24, Article 4.1 Understanding Community Policing: A Framework for Action

 G. Legal Liability

 General Learning Goal: The student will be familiar with governmental and personal exposure to liability and the many "causes of action" which may result in civil suits.